-For years I was afraid to come out, and when I finally had the strength to do so, I felt I had to work twice as hard to earn respect from others.
+When I finally began to understand who I was and found the strength to come out, I felt like I had to work twice as hard to earn respect from others.
 Whether or not that was actually true, the emotional impact of my past experiences made me feel inferior.
 I had to run faster.
 Tackle harder.
 Score more.
-I had to make up for who I was and, even if I was the best athlete on the field, I still felt a need to prove I was as good as anyone else.
+I had to make up for who I was and, even if I was the best athlete on the field, I needed to prove I was as good as anyone else – especially to myself.